caerphoto/bounty_tracker/README.md

 Reset button they can use to clear all names and Found statuses from the table in one go.

-## Installation
+## Installing on your own server

-**NOTE:** Installing requires full access to the server, and as such will probably not be possible on a shared server.
-You'll need a dedicated or virtual server to install this app on.
+**NOTE:** The Bounty Tracker is a Node application, which probably means it can't be run on shared hosting as providers don't usually support installation of long-running software like Node (or Ruby/Rails or Python/Django).

-Although the app is currently undergoing a rewrite in Node, I understand many people will be using shared servers where the only options are PHP and MySQL, so once the Node version is up and running, I'll get to work on making the installation of the PHP version much simpler.
+Although the app is written in Node, I understand many people will be using shared servers where the only options are PHP and MySQL, so once the Node version is up and running, I'll look into making the installation of the PHP version much simpler.
 Ideally it'd just be a case of running a `setup.php` script and everything is magically done for you.
+This won't be a priority, though, so don't hold your breath – my main focus is the Node version.

 ### Outline